This post may contain affiliate links.

 Instructions

-• Put the lid on the slow cooker and cook on HIGH for 1.5 – 2.5 hours until the cake is firm in the middle.
+• Carefully pour over the boiling water (it will all look a bit odd at the moment, but keep the faith!)
+Put the lid on the slow cooker and cook on HIGH for 1-2 hours until the pudding is firm in the middle.

 Notes

 Lining: If your slow cooker is the ceramic type (and is NOT non-stick) I would recommend lining it with baking paper before cooking this cake.
-Just squash a large sheet into the shape of the cooker (so there are no gaps for the sauce to escape) there will be no need to use the butter to grease it.
+Just squash a large sheet into the shape of the cooker (so there are no gaps for the sauce to escape) there will be no need to use the butter to grease it

 Nutrition